 And maybe that's why an all-knowing Father created the oceans in the first place - to remind me of the unfathomable greatness of Him.
 And that no matter how much I think I know Him, the depths of His love go deeper still.

 The horizon stretches out here in front of me, going on forever, infinite.
 The vastness here soothes me calm, melts away the tightness in my chest, opens me up to just… be.
 This flat, endless horizon line is smoothing out the rocky terrain in me, the places where I am jagged and sharp.
 The salt water corrodes last year’s collection of built-up tension in me and I feel my body soften, unfurling these white knuckles.

 Living borderless is easy when I’m here.
 Here, where I can breathe deep the carefree air as it announces it’s own opinion upon intake - pre-flavored with salt.

 Here where I can watch the ocean expand and contract, it breathing too.
 Where I am all salty and sun kissed at the end of the day, evidence of soaking in all the adventures.

 Living borderless isn’t a conscious choice on days like today, days of relaxation and play.
 It comes without effort on these days.

 If only I could bottle this feeling, this way of being, and bring it back home with me to sip on on the days when I hesitate, reluctant to step forward with boldness.
 I know how the world can push back hard those who are brave enough to stand out.
 I know because I have been at the bottom, lying layers deep in defeat.

-I know what it is to raise my voice, to stand for something, and then to be swiftly body slammed with a smile by those who disagree.
+I know what it is to raise my voice, to stand for something, and then to be swiftly body slammed with a polite smile and political correctness by those who disagree.